desimilkyway/desi-mws-dr1-datamodel/docs/index.rst

 This hosts the key products from the RVSpecfit and FERRE pipelines.
-The outputs are groups two pipelines are given separately with the exceptoin of mwsall table that combined the outputs from the two pipelines in one file, as well as identifies duplicates observed in different surveys and programs.
+The outputs are groups two pipelines are given separately with the exception of mwsall table that combined the outputs from the two pipelines in one file, as well as identifies duplicates observed in different surveys and programs.